AidenDurrant/abdn-hpc/maxwell/readme.md

 - Maxlogin1.abdn.ac.uk : port 22
 - Maxlogin2.abdn.ac.uk : port 22

-MacLeod login nodes:
+Maxwell login nodes:
-- Macleod1.abdn.ac.uk : port 22
+- Maxwell1.abdn.ac.uk : port 22
-- Macleod2.abdn.ac.uk : port 22
+- Maxwell2.abdn.ac.uk : port 22

 Transferring data can be achieved by SFTP via the same settings as previously outlined.
 Again, any SFTP client can be used, however, university managed devices can use WinSCP.